groktopus/groktop.us/content/posts/2022/03/homeassistant-sonos/index.md

 draft: false
 ---

-{{% notice warning %}}
-This is not for casual users.
-Container networking is not for the faint of heart.
-We're going to be breaking some rules.
-And doing some reverse proxying.
-This isn't a beginner tutorial, but rather some notes for those who are brave & foolish enough to wander in this direction.
-{{% /notice %}}

 The official Home Assistant [documentation](https://www.home-assistant.io/installation/linux#install-home-assistant-container) suggests that when running inside of Docker, `host` networking should be enabled.
 But since this creates a situation where the container network cannot be... *contained*, I decided to try running Home Assistant inside of a `bridge` network.

 The same documentation says that one must use `privileged` mode for Home Assistant to work.
 I'm not finding that to be true.